Blendify/blender-manual/blender_docs/manual/sculpt_paint/weight_paint/usage.rst

 .. tip:: Selecting Deform Groups

-   When you are doing weight painting for deform bones (with an Armature), you can select a deform group by selecting the corresponding bone.
+   When you are doing weight painting for deform bones (with an armature), you can select a deform group by selecting the corresponding bone.
    However, this vertex group selection mode is disabled when Selection Masking is active!